lavitrabhavsar-1991/Lavitra-Analytics-Portfolio/sydney-housing-market-analysis/README.md

 Key Insights
-- Properties closer to the CBD (0–10 km) command significantly higher median prices
+- Properties closer to the CBD (0–10 km) command significantly higher median prices compared to outer suburbs.
-- Median prices show variation over time when adjusted for economic factors
+- Median property prices show a general downward trend over time when adjusted for inflation.
-- High-income suburbs are not always more affordable, indicating strong price pressure
+- High-income suburbs are not always more affordable, indicating strong price pressure in premium areas.
-- Certain suburbs exhibit extreme affordability ratios, highlighting potential overvaluation
+- Certain suburbs exhibit extreme affordability ratios, highlighting potential investment or overvaluation zones.
-- Property type plays a major role in price differences across the market
-- Clear price concentration in specific regions
-- Identifiable trends that highlight premium vs affordable areas
+- Property type has a strong influence on pricing, with blocks of units and development sites commanding higher median prices.